-- name of the certification body or province whose verification mark will be on the product;
+- name of the certification body or province whose verification mark will be on the product or its package

-- compliance Path for the energy-efficiency standard, namely, Path A or Path B of Table 10 to CSA C743-09; and
+- compliance Path for the energy-efficiency standard, namely, Path A or Path B of Table 10 to CSA C743-09

 Download the energy efficiency reporting template.